|

 "Record, film and sample," he ordered, "we can't take it with us, but

-the results will be hard to argue."
+the evidence will be hard to ignore."
+"Not the way your luck has

 56. "You made that look easy," a 1st Lieutenant